Frosted Pumpkin Cookies

 Pumpkin Cookies

-- In the bowl of a stand mixer fitted with a paddle attachment or a large mixing bowl with an electric hand mixer, cream unsalted butter, brown sugar, and granulated sugar until light and fluffy.
-Scrape the sides and bottom of the bowl occasionally.
+- In the bowl of a stand mixer fitted with a paddle attachment or in a large mixing bowl with an electric hand mixer, cream the unsalted butter, brown sugar, and granulated sugar until light and fluffy.
+Add the egg and vanilla extract and mix well.
+Then, add the pumpkin puree and mix until well combined and smooth.

 Cream Cheese Icing